Placement Surveys

 Also, none of the classes that fulfill these requirements exist in a vacuum—if you enroll in SOC 2239: Science, Technology, and Power in order to fulfill your DPI requirement, and then later decide that you want to be a sociology major or minor, that course counts towards your total number of sociology credits.

-Your liberal arts advisor will work with you to make sure that you are completing your requirements at the right time, and can help suggest classes that you might enjoy, and that may connect with your areas of interest.
+Your advisor will work with you to make sure that you are completing your requirements at the right time, and can help suggest classes that you might enjoy, and that may connect with your areas of interest.